-Looking for a safe way to view the solar eclipse without spending too much money?
+Looking for a safe way to view the annular solar eclipse on October 14, 2023, without spending too much money?
+Don’t have solar eclipse glasses?
 Try making a Pringles can solar viewer!

 Don’t forget to have your kids decorate their solar viewer too!